Evaluation of SARS-CoV-2 Antibody Response Between Paired Fingerprick (HemaPEN®) and Venepuncture Collected Samples in Children and Adults

 Abstract

 Serological surveillance of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) antibodies is important to monitor population COVID-19 immunity.
 Dried blood spots (DBS) are a valuable method for serosurveys, particularly in remote settings and in children.
-We compared the measurement of SARS-CoV-2 spike-specific IgG in paired blood samples collected by standard venepuncture (serum) and the hemaPEN® microsampling DBS device from children and adults using an established in-house ELISA.
-A total of 83 participants (10 months – 65 years of age) with paired serum and hemapen samples were included in the analysis; N=41 adults (36 COVID-positive and 5 COVID-negative) and N=42 children (37 COVID positive and 5 COVID-negative).
-Moderate-to strong-correlations between paired hemaPEN DBS eluates and serum SARS-CoV-2 IgG antibodies for RBD (r=0.9472, P<.0001) and S1 proteins (r=0.6892, P<.0001) were found.
+We compared the measurement of SARS-CoV-2 spike-specific IgG in paired blood samples collected using standard venepuncture (serum) and the hemaPEN® microsampling DBS device from children and adults.
+A total of 83 participants (10 months to 65 years of age), comprising COVID-positive and -negative participants, were recruited.
+Paired serum and DBS samples were assayed for SARS-CoV-2 receptor-binding domain (RBD) and Spike (S1) antibodies using an established in-house ELISA.
+RBD and S1 IgG concentrations of paired hemaPEN DBS eluates and serum samples were compared using a non-parametric Wilcoxon matched-pairs signed ranked test.
+A Pearson’s correlation was used for RBD and S1 IgG concentrations and the level of agreement between the hemaPEN DBS eluates and serum samples was assessed by Bland–Altman analysis.
+A total of N = 41 adults (36 COVID-positive and 5 COVID-negative), and N = 42 children (37 COVID-positive, and 5 COVID-negative) have paired serum and DBS assayed.
+We found moderate to strong correlations between paired hemaPEN DBS eluates and serum SARS-CoV-2 IgG antibodies for RBD (r = 0.9472, p < 0.0001) and S1 proteins (r = 0.6892, p < 0.0001).
 Similar results were observed in both adult and paediatric populations.
-SARS-CoV-2 spike-specific IgG in hemaPEN DBS samples remained stable for at least 35 weeks at room temperature.
-HemaPEN samples showed high specificity and sensitivity (100% and 89.89%, respectively) compared with serum.
+No significant differences in S1-specific IgG levels were observed in hemaPEN DBS samples stored for up to 35 weeks at room temperature.
+Eluted hemaPEN samples showed high specificity and sensitivity (100% and 89.89%, respectively) compared with serum.
 The use of the microsampling hemaPEN device for DBS sample collection is a feasible approach for assessing SARS-CoV-2 antibodies for serosurveillance studies, particularly in remote settings and in children.

 Article activity feed